emkev/Beam/README.md

 press 'a' to turn left ;
 press 'k' to turn right ;
-press 't' to run forward ;
+press 'r' to run forward ;
-press 'b' to run reverse ;
+press 'v' to run reverse ;

 press 'o' to add objects ;

+press 'c' to fire-circle ;
+press 'b' to Let's BIG BOMB !